idvorkin/idvorkin.github.io/_td/irl.md

 - Wireless Air Play - ~ 500\$.
 OMG - having CarPlay (especially on iOS 13) without plugging in your phone - wow!
 - Back up Camera ~ 30\$.
 OMG - Hard to believe I went years without one.

-## Camera

-I ended up getting an m200 because a time of purchase it was the only cheap cannon with clean HDMI output.
-I'd have prefered the m50, but it didn't have clean HDMI output which was a deal breaker.

-### Lenses

-I'm a fan of pancake lenses.
-I think that's the top value of an SLR, getting fantastic low light people photos.

 ## Morning Routine

 At my best, I roll out of bed either when my eyes open or at 5am, what ever comes first.